 How effective is the fire and rescue service at keeping people safe and secure?

-Avon Fire and Rescue Service’s overall effectiveness requires improvement.
+Gloucestershire Fire and Rescue Service’s overall effectiveness requires improvement.

 How effective is the FRS at understanding the risk of fire and other emergencies?

-Avon Fire and Rescue Service requires improvement at understanding risk.
+Gloucestershire Fire and Rescue Service requires improvement at understanding risk.

 Each fire and rescue service should identify and assess all foreseeable fire and rescue-related risks that could affect its communities.
 Arrangements should be put in place through the service’s prevention, protection and response capabilities to prevent or mitigate these risks for the public.

 - The service needs to improve how it engages with its local community to build a comprehensive profile of risk in its service area.

 - The service should make sure its integrated risk management plan (IRMP) includes clear outcomes which show the public how it is mitigating risk.